seyhajin/monkey2/README.md

 ### Fully garbage collected

-Monkey2 provides a ‘mostly’ incremental garbage collector that efficiently collects garbage as it runs without any of those annoying ‘sweep’ spikes found in typical garbage collectors.
+Monkey2 provides a ï¿½mostlyï¿½ incremental garbage collector that efficiently collects garbage as it runs without any of those annoying ï¿½sweepï¿½ spikes found in typical garbage collectors.

 ### Optional reflection features